rackerlabs/technical-blog/_posts/2020-01-15-aws-security.md

 For businesses making the transition to the cloud, robust cloud security is imperative.
 Security threats are constantly evolving and becoming more sophisticated, and cloud computing is no less at risk than an on-premise environment.
-For this reason, it is essential to work with a cloud provider that offers best-in-class security that has been customized for your infrastructure.
+For this reason, it is essential that you work with a cloud provider that offers best-in-class security that has been customized for your infrastructure.